adevrrc/adev-p2-notes/docs/csharp-oop/inheritance.md

 ## Virtual Methods and Properties

-In Java, all methods are declared as _virtual_ by default.
-A method must be declared as `virtual` to allow it to be overridden in a derived class.
-In C#, methods and properties are not virtual by default.
+A **virtual method** is a inheritable and overridable method.
+In Java, all non-static methods are  _virtual_.
+In C#, methods and properties are not `virtual` by default.
 To allow a method or property to be overridden, you must declare it using the `virtual` keyword.

 ```csharp
 public class Employee